ga-wdi-lessons/angular-resources/readme.md

     ]);

   function GrumbleIndexControllerFunction( GrumbleFactory ){
-    // When `helloWorld` is called on the controller, it runs the function that we defined in our factory.
+    // When `helloWorld` is called, it runs the function we defined in our factory file.Factory GrumbleFactory.helloWorld();
-    GrumbleFactory.helloWorld();
   }
 })();